I placed my order in a Paris café,

 I arrived alone in Paris by overnight train.

-It was only a few months after our
+It was only a few months after our first date,

-me moving in with him:
+me moving in with him,

 all in a single night.